Choppa Style

 Choppa Style is the debut album by rapper Choppa.
-It was released on January 28, 2003 through Take Fo Records and featured production from Choppa, Henry the Man, DJ Ron and Sammy Huen.
-The album barely made it on Billboards Top R&B/Hip-Hop Albums, peaking at #99 on the chart, but the single "Choppa Style" managed better on the single charts, making it to #49 on the Hot R&B/Hip-Hop Singles & Tracks and #94 on the Billboard Hot 100.
+It was released on January 28, 2001 through Take Fo Records and featured production from Choppa, Henry the Man, DJ Ron and Sammy Huen.
+The album made it on Billboards Top R&B/Hip-Hop Albums, peaking at #99 on the chart, but the single "Choppa Style" managed better on the single charts, making it to #49 on the Hot R&B/Hip-Hop Singles & Tracks and #94 on the Billboard Hot 100.